 It is believed that they floated out to the Galapagos from the South American continent aboard rafts of vegetation.
-But marine iguanas are even more unique due to the behaviour that they exhibit around their diet.
+But marine iguanas are even more unique due to the behavior that they exhibit around their diet.
 This diet consists almost exclusively of inter- and subtidal algae.
 As a result, marine iguanas don’t hesitate to get their feet wet.

-In response to the harsh marine environment that keeps them from grabbing as much algae as possible, these iguanas have evolved blunt noses (to give their mouths easier access to the algae that grows on rocks) and flattened tails that help them swim.
+In response to the harsh marine environment that keeps them from grabbing as many algae as possible, these iguanas have evolved blunt noses (to give their mouths easier access to the algae that grows on rocks) and flattened tails that help them swim.
 Their limbs are also reinforced with more muscle and bigger claws that allow them to cling tenaciously to underwater rocks when the tide gets rough.

-The cold waters are unforgiving too, and their dark colour actually serves as a direct response to these low temperatures.
+The cold waters are unforgiving too, and their dark color actually serves as a direct response to these low temperatures.
 Their dark scales allow them to rapidly absorb heat from the sun – a trait which also lowers their period of recovery after emerging from the relatively cold waters of the Galapagos.

 Within the lifespan of a marine iguana, it takes a couple of years for this grand event to finally occur.
 Females reach sexual maturity sooner than males, typically between the ages of 3-5 years.
 Males reach maturity anywhere between 6-8 years.